IAmigos/avatar-image-generator/README.md

 ## Directory structure

-  config.json: contains the model configuration to train/test the model
+  config.json: contains the model configuration to train the model and deploy the app

   weights: contains weights that we saved the last time we train the model.